saumya-mendiratta/Codeial/README.md

   * Mailer:
      * User gets mail on the specified email id upon commenting

- ## All the functionalities are added dynamically using `AJAX` so that the page does not reload upon every request
+ ## • All the functionalities are added dynamically using `AJAX` so that the page does not reload upon every request
+ ## • No CSS framework used , complete styling of the page is done by my own

 <br>